nadeesha/with-futures/README.md

 1. Result parsing (pretty print and searching within the js object) is currently blocking.
 A collection of large JSON objects (~ several hundered complex fields per object) will slow down the search.
 1. Data directory (`data`) is not configurable.
 This is a low-hanging point of improvement.
+1. Currently, searchable fields are only the top level fields.
+This can be extended to include sub fields.